CloudlineSolutions/buildingx-operations-api/README.md

 | OnlineStatus | String | The online status of the device.
 Possible values are "online", "offline" or "unknown"

 ### Point
-This point object represents a logical or physical point residing on a device.
+The point object represents a logical or physical point residing on a device.
 | Name  | Type | Description |
 | ---   | ---   | --- |
 | ID | String | The unique identifier for the point